-External authorization provider—the project is treated as: public for users with access to the underlying repository, and private for users with no access.
-This uses authorization information from the external system—for example, Bitbucket Server or GitHub Enterprise.
-For more information, see Adding authorization providers.
+External system—the project is treated as: public for users with access to the underlying repository, and private for users with no access.
+This uses authorization information from the external system.

 While you may want to restrict access to a few critical codebases, we recommend that you think carefully before routinely restricting access.
 LGTM Enterprise is designed to improve the development process by providing all users with the data they need to make decisions.
 Every time you restrict access to a resource, you reduce the pool of data available for decision making.

 You can override the default access for an LGTM project by defining user-specific authorization rules using the

 User-specific rules act on one of the following scopes:

 - Global—overrides the authorization for all projects, from all integrations.